boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/oracle.md

 In the select section, specify the table name list to load tables from the Oracle server.

 ## Metadata Properties
 In the metadata section, define the mode of data refresh.
 There are two modes: INCREMENTAL and FULL_TABLE.
 It only supports Date/DateTime datatype columns.

 ## INCREMENTAL

 This mode fetches data from the date column mentioned in the replication key from the start date as mentioned in the replication value.
-Once it is scheduled, the replication value is updated automatically from the imported data.
+Once scheduled, the replication value is updated automatically from the imported data.

 ```yaml
 metadata: